TIMELINE-Saudi Aramco's winding road to an IPO

 Here are key events in the Saudi state oil giant’s planned stock market debut.

-Dec 2, 2019 - Saudi Arabia discusses with OPEC and its allies a plan to deepen oil cuts and have the deal in place so it runs at least until June 2020 as the kingdom wants to deliver a positive surprise to the market before the listing of Saudi Aramco.
+Dec 2, 2019 - Saudi Arabia discusses with OPEC and its allies a plan to deepen oil production cuts and has a deal in place to runs to at least June 2020, as it seeks to bolster crude prices before the Aramco listing.

-Dec 2, 2019 - Saudi Arabia’s Tadawul introduces an equity index cap of 15% which is set to address concerns over the weighting oil giant Saudi Aramco will have when it lists on the exchange.
+Dec 2, 2019 - Saudi Arabia’s Tadawul introduces an equity index cap of 15% which is set to address concerns over the weighting Aramco will have when it lists on the exchange.

-Nov 24, 2019 - Saudi Arabia’s central bank is monitoring banking indicators on a daily basis and is not seeing any impact on liquidity from oil giant Aramco’s initial public offering (IPO), its governor said.
+Nov 24, 2019 - Saudi Arabia’s central bank is monitoring banking indicators on a daily basis and is not seeing any impact on liquidity from Aramco’s IPO, its governor said.

-Nov 15, 2019 - MSCI, the world’s biggest index provider, follows in the footsteps of S&P Dow Jones and FTSE Russell, telling clients that they could fast-track Saudi Aramco’s inclusion into their indexes as soon as December.
+Nov 15, 2019 - MSCI, the world’s biggest index provider, follows in the footsteps of S&P Dow Jones and FTSE Russell, telling clients it could fast-track Aramco’s inclusion into its indexes as soon as December.

-Nov 10, 2019 - Saudi state oil giant Aramco unveils the prospectus for its initial public offering (IPO), laying out the main material risks that may adversely affect the company’s business or its financial position.
+Nov 10, 2019 - Aramco unveils the prospectus for its IPO, laying out the main material risks that may adversely affect the company’s business or its financial position.

-Nov 9, 2019 - Saudi Aramco plans to sell up to 0.5% of the state oil giant to retail investors in its planned initial public offering (IPO), sources tell Reuters.
+Nov 9, 2019 - Aramco plans to sell up to 0.5% of the state oil giant to retail investors in its planned IPO, sources tell Reuters.

-Oct 18, 2019 - Saudi Aramco delays the planned launch of its initial public offering in hopes that pending third-quarter results will bolster investor confidence in the world’s largest oil firm.
+Oct 18, 2019 - Aramco delays the planned launch of its IPO in the hope that pending third-quarter results will bolster investor confidence in the world’s largest oil firm.

-Oct 8, 2019 - The Saudi central bank vets local lenders’ exposure to Saudi Aramco ahead of an initial public offering of the state-oil giant that will likely see large numbers of Saudi investors seek loans to buy its stock, three sources familiar with the matter said.
+Oct 8, 2019 - The Saudi central bank vets local lenders’ exposure to Aramco ahead of an IPO of the state-oil giant that will likely see large numbers of Saudi investors seek loans to buy its stock, three sources familiar with the matter said.

-Oct 7, 2019 - Rating agency Fitch downgrades Saudi Aramco by one notch after attacks last month on two production facilities, putting the rating of the state-owned oil giant at par with the one of Saudi Arabia.
+Oct 7, 2019 - Rating agency Fitch downgrades Aramco by one notch after attacks in September on two production facilities, putting the rating of the state-owned oil giant at par with the one of Saudi Arabia.

 Sept 30, 2019 - Fitch downgrades Saudi Arabia’s credit rating to A from A+, citing rising geopolitical and military tensions in the Gulf following an attack on its oil facilities and a deterioration of the kingdom’s fiscal position.